LoopieA/UVTFitnessTracker/README.md

 # TrackIT - an Android fitness tracker application

-For the documentation please access the documentation.docx file.
+For the documentation please access the documentation.pdf file.